black-sliver/PopTracker/CONTRIBUTING.md

 ## C++ Style

-- cpp and h filenames are all lowercase, named after the class name
+- cpp and hpp filenames are all lowercase, named after the class name
+- new C++-only header files should end in .hpp rather than .h
 - 120 chars per line
 - new code should mostly follow [WebKit C++ style](https://webkit.org/code-style-guidelines/), except for